StreetSmartCycling/StreetSmartCycling.github.io/README.md

 This is the splash page for the start-up business, Street Smart Cycling.

-Current: Fix issue with fancy-box where back button doesn't work!!!, Also change overlay on profile images to fit image (not div)
+Current: change overlay on profile images to fit image (not div), fix background color so you can see fields

 Things yet to be done:
 1. Update Progress Section